zkrising/Tachi/docs/docs/api/overview.md

 Abuse of this API will result in your ability to use it being banned.

-The API has a rate limit of 100 requests every minute.
-This is a rather generous rate limit, and you should not be close to hitting it.
+The API has a rate limit of 500 requests every minute.
+This is a very generous rate limit, and you should not even be close to hitting it.

-If you are in a scenario where you might be hitting 100 requests a minute, please contact me at `zkldi#2965`.
+If you are in a scenario where you might be hitting even 100 requests a minute consistently, please contact me at `zkldi#2965`.
 Otherwise, you might have your tokens revoked for API abuse.